George H. W. Bush Presidential Library and Museum

-The George H.W.
-Bush Presidential Library and Museum is the presidential library and burial site of George H. W. Bush, the 41st president of the United States (1989–1993), and his wife Barbara Bush.
+The George H. W. Bush Presidential Library and Museum is the presidential library and burial site of George H. W. Bush, the 41st president of the United States (1989–1993), and his wife Barbara Bush.
 Located on a 90 acre site on the west campus of Texas A&M University at 1000 George Bush Drive West in College Station, Texas, the library is one of 15 administered by the National Archives and Records Administration (NARA).
+The library contains more than 2 million photographs, 10,000 videotapes, and 1,000 audiotapes, mostly related to Bush's service as vice president and president.